 When it comes to freezing eggnog, think about how you plan on using the eggnog first.
 Using an ice cube tray to freeze your eggnog into smaller portions is ideal if you’re using it as a creamer.
 If you’re using it in recipes, freeze your eggnog in an airtight container.
 Leave some room in the container as the liquid will expand.

 Defrost your eggnog in the fridge overnight.
 You can refreeze the leftover eggnog once done.

 How Long Does Eggnog Last?

 Homemade eggnog, without preservatives, only lasts between 2-3 days in the fridge.
 Store-bought eggnog lasts longer because it has been pasteurized.

 When it is unopened, use it 2-3 days past the sell-by date.
 As soon as you open the packaging, it will last five days in the fridge.

 Leftover Uses Of Eggnog

 If you have some eggnog left over, try adding it to these dishes.
 A mashed sweet potato dish goes well with a splash of eggnog.
 Eggnog can be added to oatmeal in place of water.
 Froth your eggnog with a blender or mason jar, and add it on top of your lattes.
 Eggnog can be used instead of heavy cream or milk to make extra-sweet biscuits.

-Surprisingly, eggnog has a few health benefits.
-It includes potassium, calcium, vitamin B12, vitamin A, phosphorus, and iron.
+Eggnog has some health benefits.
+It contains potassium, calcium, vitamin B12, vitamin A, phosphorus, and iron.

 This is thanks to the eggs and dairy-based products used to make eggnog.
 The eggs are a source of protein, and the spices added, such as nutmeg, can be anti-inflammatory.

 Eggnog’s shelf-life is not long.
 It will retain its freshness for 2-3 days if homemade and five days if store-bought.